Triplicane: British era

-The building which currently serves as the Triplicane police station was built around 1891 to guard Madrasapatnam.
-This building is the city's oldest police station.
+The building which used to serve as the Triplicane Police Station was built around 1891 to guard Madrasapatnam.
+This building was the city's oldest operating police station before it was moved to a newly built station across the road.
 Triplicane High Road is one of the roads that had a tram line running through it during the British reign.

 In 1904, Triplicane Urban Co-Operative Society (TUCS) was started.
 The consumer cooperative society predates even the first Cooperative Credit Societies Act of 1904, which officially ushered in the cooperative movement into India.
 It runs a super market, self-service department stores, sells automobile fuel and cooking gas, and operates more than 200 rations shops for the Public Distribution System.

 In 1916, Star Theatre was built on Triplicane High Road.
-This age old theatre has been set for demolition in March 2012.
+The age old theatre was demolished in 2012.